1972 Pulau Ubin murder: Yasin's appeal and Privy Council's reprieve

 After he was sentenced to death, Yasin submitted an appeal against the death sentence to the Court of Appeal.
-On 4 November 1974, however, the three judges hearing the appeal - T Kulasekaram, Tan Ah Tah and Wee Chong Jin (also Chief Justice of Singapore) - found that there was no doubt that Yasin had intentionally caused the nine fatal broken rib injuries on 58-year-old Poon, which therefore fitted the definition of murder under Section 300(c) of the Penal Code and thus appropriate for Yasin to be convicted of murder by application of the law.
-They also accepted the forensic evidence by Professor Chao, as argued by prosecutor Glenn Knight (who replaced Pala Krishnan and assigned the case), that the fractures were caused by compression of the chest with some force, This compelled the judges to dismiss Yasin’s appeal.
+On 4 November 1974, however, the three judges hearing the appeal - T Kulasekaram, Tan Ah Tah and Chief Justice Wee Chong Jin - found that there was no doubt that Yasin had intentionally caused the nine fatal broken rib injuries on Poon, which therefore fitted the definition of murder under Section 300(c) of the Penal Code and thus appropriate for Yasin to be convicted of murder by application of the law.
+They also accepted the forensic evidence by Professor Chao, as argued by prosecutor Glenn Knight (who replaced Pala Krishnan and assigned the case), that the fractures were caused by compression of the chest with some force, This compelled the judges to dismiss Yasin's appeal.

 After the failure of his appeal at the Court of Appeal, Yasin was left with two remaining avenues of appeal - one was to the Privy Council in London and another was to appeal for a pardon from the President of Singapore - which would enable him to escape the gallows if successful.
 Yasin was later granted leave to appeal to the Privy Council, which heard his appeal on 17 May 1975.

-On 4 February 1976, Singapore’s national newspaper The Straits Times reported that Yasin had successfully escaped the death sentence when the Privy Council allowed his appeal against the death sentence.
+On 4 February 1976, Singapore's national newspaper The Straits Times reported that Yasin had successfully escaped the death sentence when the Privy Council allowed his appeal against the death sentence.
 In their verdict, the three Privy Council judges, led by Lord Diplock, found that there was no evidence to suggest that Yasin had intended to cause the death of Poon when he sat on her chest.
 They also said that while the prosecution had duly proven that Yasin knew what he was doing and intended to sit on the chest (which was voluntary), they commented that it failed to give rise to the contention that Yasin had intended to cause the fatal rib fractures on Poon or knew that the injuries he caused to the victim would be sufficient to kill her.